 To ensure valid testing and confidence in the results, radon testing for these properties will be required to be done by a State licensed, third-party inspector.

-Rental properties showing a radon hazard above the federal EPA hazard exposure level of 4 pCi/L (picocuries per liter) will be required to conduct radon mitigation.
+Rental properties showing a radon hazard at or above the federal EPA hazard exposure level of 4 pCi/L (picocuries per liter) will be required to conduct radon mitigation.
 Radon mitigation systems for rental units in Iowa City will be required to be installed by a Radon Mitigation Specialist certified by the State of Iowa.

 Most rental units will be required to retest for hazardous radon levels every eight years, to ensure continued functionality of the system.
 Units with bedrooms in the basement will be required to retest these levels every four years.